 And when Lia Chang brings back stories, images and video for AsianConnections.com, you can see that you are really getting a 'backstage pass.'
 This multi-faceted bright light of pure energy is an actress, model and photographer.
 If its New York Fashion Week, she's not only writing about the fashions, she's wearing them, too.
 One year, her face was plastered all over Fashion Week.
 She was on the runway for Yeohlee's fashion show.
 We are proud that her images of Asian Pacific Americans in Theater, as well as her other collections, including her images from 9/11 which were first shown at AsianConnections.com, are now housed at the Library of Congress.

 We always have said that if AsianConnections.com, the website, were a real person, we'd be giving it hugs every day.
 It has brought joy and inspiration to so many people around the world.

 We will now add back the hundreds and hundreds of exclusive features and interviews we've done over the years including the first known U.S. - Asia web simulcast, which AsianConnections produced for Warner Bros. with Jet Li, upon his arrival to Hollywood.
 AsianConnections led the web simulcast engaging audiences in the U.S. and in Asia.

 The archives will be in easy, searchable databases.
 Plus, we will include a collection of recipes hand-picked by some of the world's greatest chefs including Roy Yamaguchi, and Master Chef Martin Yan who has been our good friend, contributor and supporter since day one.
 We have a treasured video interview with the late, great Julia Child for her favorite rice recipe.

-With the Year of the Dragon, we will add back our regular Feng Shui tips and your Chinese Zodiac horoscopes with advice from Feng Shui expert and best-selling author Angi Ma Wong, as well as some of her other colleagues who are also world experts.
-Read Angi's predictions for the Year of the Dragon.
-(Hey - message to the Hacker - this is 2018 and the Year of the Rooster, pal!)
+With the Year of the Rat, we will add back our Feng Shui tips and your Chinese Zodiac horoscopes in honor of our late, beloved Feng Shui expert and best-selling author Angi Ma Wong, from some of her colleagues who are also world experts.

-All of us wish you a Happy and Healthy New Year of the Dragon!
-(2018 - Rooster!)
+All of us wish you a Happy and Healthy New Year of the Rat!
+2020